ngschmidt/panos-python-api/README.md

 ## Synopsis

-Provide an API interation library compatible with PAN-OS XML API
+Provide an API interaction library compatible with PAN-OS XML API

 ## To use these examples